Hormones, nutrition & lifestyle across female life stages.

 • Ovulation: Peak performance and high-intensity workouts

-• Menstrual Phase: Gentle walks, restorative yoga, or complete rest
+• Menstruation: Gentle walks, stretching, or full rest

 When Menstrual Irregularities Signal a Concern

-Polycystic Ovary Syndrome (PCOS): Affects 1 in 10 women and is associated with irregular cycles, androgen excess (e.g., acne, hirsutism), and insulin resistance[12].
-Dietary strategies including low-glycaemic index foods and resistance exercise can support hormonal balance[13].
+Polycystic Ovary Syndrome (PCOS): PCOS affects around 1 in 10 women and is one of the most common causes of irregular periods.
+It is usually characterised by excess androgens (which can lead to acne or excess hair), irregular or absent ovulation, and insulin resistance[12].
+Low-glycaemic index foods and resistance exercise can help support hormonal balance[13].

-Premenstrual Syndrome (PMS) and Premenstrual Dysphoric Disorder (PMDD): PMS affects up to 80% of women[14]; PMDD is more severe[15], involving debilitating mood changes.
-Serotonin dysregulation and progesterone sensitivity are believed to be the key contributors[16].
+Premenstrual Syndrome (PMS) and Premenstrual Dysphoric Disorder (PMDD): PMS affects up to 80% of women[14]; while PMDD is rarer and more severe[15], involving debilitating mood changes.
+While the exact causes aren’t fully understood yet, serotonin dysregulation and progesterone sensitivity are believed to be the main contributors[16].
 Foods rich in magnesium, vitamin B6, and omega-3 fatty acids could help support PMS and PMDD[17].

-Endometriosis: Chronic condition involving growth of endometrial-like tissue outside the uterus, leading to pain and infertility[18].
-Anti-inflammatory diets rich in omega-3s, antioxidants, and plant fibre may help manage symptoms but will not reverse so prevent the endometriosis[19].
+Endometriosis: A chronic condition involving the growth of endometrial-like tissue outside the uterus, leading to pain and fertility challenges[18].
+While every case is different, anti-inflammatory diets rich in omega-3s, antioxidants, and plant fibre may help support your body[19].
+Medical guidance is important for long-term management.

 Sleep and Hormones

-Sleep is a vital process in which the body restores, repairs, and recalibrates its hormonal systems[22].
-During deep sleep, growth hormone is released, cortisol is modulated, and melatonin rises to synchronise the circadian rhythm[23].
+Sleep is when your body restores, repairs, and recalibrates its hormonal systems[22]..
+During deep sleep, growth hormone is released, cortisol is modulated, and melatonin rises to regulate your circadian rhythm[23].

-• Maintain a consistent bedtime and waking time to support circadian regulation.
+• Maintain a consistent bedtime and wake time to help regulate your circadian rhythm.

-• Reduce blue light exposure in the evening, use blue-light filters or avoid screens an hour before bed.
+• Reduce blue light exposure in the evening by using blue-light filters or avoiding screens an hour before bed.

 • Limit stimulants, such as caffeine, after 2 p.m.

-Tip – prioritising sleep hygiene is essential.
-Without consistent, high-quality sleep, hormonal balancing efforts in other areas (nutrition, stress, exercise) will be undermined.
+Tip: Make sleep hygiene a priority.
+Without consistent, high-quality sleep, hormonal balancing efforts in other areas (nutrition, stress, exercise) won’t get you very far.

 Hormonal Changes and Impacts by Life Stage

-Generally sees more stable ovulatory cycles, with hormonal patterns supporting fertility, brain development, and mood regulation.
-Balanced oestrogen and progesterone enhance insulin sensitivity and metabolic health.
-Stress and lifestyle habits begin to shape long-term hormonal health in this phase.
-Education around contraceptive choices, PMS, and nutrition becomes crucial, especially as B vitamin and omega-3 intake supports cognitive and emotional balance.
+Ovulatory cycles tend to stabilise during this time, with hormone patterns that support fertility, brain development, and mood regulation.
+Balanced oestrogen and progesterone levels help maintain insulin sensitivity and metabolic health.
+But this is also a time when stress and lifestyle habits start shaping long-term hormonal wellbeing.
+Education around contraception, PMS, and nutrition is especially important, with nutrients like B vitamins and omega-3s playing a key role in cognitive and emotional balance.

-Involve optimised fertility but also increased exposure to stress, work demands, and metabolic disruption.
+Fertility remains high but increased stress, work demands, and metabolic disruption become more common.
 Progesterone often starts to decline earlier than oestrogen, creating an oestrogen-dominant state that may contribute to PMS, fibroids, and endometriosis.
 Regular exercise and an anti-inflammatory, whole-food diet rich in plant fibre and phytonutrients are recommended to manage symptoms and support hormone clearance via the liver and gut.

-A transitional phase where cycles become irregular, ovulation less predictable, and progesterone levels fall more rapidly than oestrogen.
-This hormonal imbalance can result in worsening PMS, anxiety, sleep disruption, and heavier or erratic periods.
-Insulin sensitivity typically declines, increasing the risk of blood sugar imbalances, central weight gain, and metabolic syndrome.
-Nutritional strategies during this time focus on blood sugar control (e.g., chromium, fibre, low GI carbs), adrenal support (e.g., magnesium, adaptogens), and emotional wellbeing.
-Exercise should emphasise strength training and stress reduction techniques such as yoga or walking.
+The transition phase where cycles become irregular, ovulation becomes less predictable, and there’s a more noticeable drop in progesterone.
+This hormonal imbalance can cause more intense PMS symptoms, anxiety, sleep disruption, and heavier or erratic periods.
+Insulin sensitivity typically drops, too, increasing the risk of blood sugar imbalances, central weight gain, and metabolic syndrome.
+Nutritional priorities during this time focus on blood sugar control (including chromium, fibre, low GI carbs), adrenal support (such as magnesium and adaptogens), and emotional wellbeing.
+Exercise-wise, strength training and restorative movement like yoga or walking are ideal.

-Diagnosed after 12 consecutive months without a period.
-Oestrogen and progesterone fall significantly, affecting thermoregulation, bone turnover, cardiovascular function, and cognition.
-Hot flashes, sleep issues, and mood fluctuations are common.
-Loss of oestrogen protection increases risks of osteoporosis and cardiovascular disease.
-Hormone replacement therapy (HRT) is a viable option for some, alongside a diet high in calcium, phytoestrogens, and omega-3s.
-Muscle mass loss (sarcopenia) accelerates, making protein intake and resistance exercise essential.
+Defined by 12 consecutive months without a period, oestrogen and progesterone fall significantly, affecting thermoregulation (internal body temperature stability), bone health, cardiovascular function, and cognition.
+Hot flashes, sleep issues, and mood swings are common.
+Loss of oestrogen protection increases the risks of osteoporosis and cardiovascular disease.
+Some women benefit from hormone replacement therapy (HRT), alongside a diet high in calcium, phytoestrogens, and omega-3s.
+Protein and resistance training are important for preserving muscle mass.

 Conclusion

-Female hormonal changes are dynamic and impactful.
+Women’s hormonal shifts are continuous and have a big impact.
 From puberty to post-menopause, oestrogen and progesterone influence far more than reproduction, shaping bone health, brain function, immune resilience, and emotional stability.
-Nutritional strategies, lifestyle adaptations, and early education can mitigate negative effects and optimise health outcomes.
+Adapting nutrition and lifestyle can help prevent many negative effects and improve overall health.
+Understanding hormonal shifts can help you feel more in control and better supported through every stage.

 References